tobiasjcat/WildBeyond/logs.md

 We were on the way to the feasting grounds when we passed a commotion at the Carousel.
 Diana Cloppington the centaur, is complaining the Carousel won't stop.
 She's quite upset that she can't fit onto the ride.
 Diana told Alexandra that she made a deal with a hag to be reunited with her lost warhorse and that's how she ended up as a centaur.
 A few of us forced our way to the center of the Carousel and were able to stop the gear mechanism to stop the Carousel.
 Diana told us that the unicorns on the Carousel were made by a hag and have powers of divination.
 If we name the unicorns we can talk to them.
 Four of them are partially named.
 Alexandra immediately figured out their names and we started riding them.
 They whispered mysterious things at us.
 Mine whispered with Oswald "Scabbatha Nightshade, granny Nightshade to some.
 Has the things we seek, you must find her to get your things back.
 Her lair is a dead hollowed out tree in a sylvan forest.
 She's part of the hourglass coven with her sisters who she hates but needs."
 Diana tends to our wounds before we go.

 We arrive a the feasting orchard.
 The trees have fruit.
 There is a fairycake eating contest going on.
 Craig from goblin wresting is competing as well.
 Alexandra won after beating me out by a single cupcake.
+Overall we ate more than 40 cupcakes.

 After recovering from our cupcake feast, we went to the dragonfly rides.
 Northwind the treent told us that Thaco used to be a knife thrower and Mr. Light and Mr. Witch traded the carnival for something.
 A dwarf falls from his dragonfly during the ride but Casamir cast feather fall on the dwarf and landed softly on the ground.
 On the dragonfly, I noticed Kettlesteam by the dragonfly rides.
 I spotted the moon-masked woman/ghost again.